julplee/synthesio-job-descriptions/job-descriptions/data-scientist.md

 ## Requirements

 * Scholar background in Data Science
-* 1-2 years of experience as in a tech company is a plus
+* 1-2 years of experience as a Data Scientist in a tech company is a plus
 * Interested in understanding user needs
 * Rigourness
 * Good communication and collaboration skills